You may visit our Postgraduate Website to view the postgraduate programme information, admission requirements and application deadlines.

 v) evidence of your financial standing (e.g. bank statements, saving account passbooks, tax receipts and employment certificates.)

-You will be required to pay the visa processing fee of HK$530 after programme commencement which are the actual processing costs of your visa application and thus, non-refundable.
+You will be required to pay the visa processing fee of HK$530 after programme commencement which are the actual processing costs of your visa application.
+Please note that once the visa application is being processed by the GAO, the visa processing fee cannot be refunded.

 Normally, GAO will contact you by email to confirm your postal address starting from July.
 After your student visa application is approved by the Immigration Department of HKSAR, GAO will send out the visa label to you by courier.
 As we are processing a large number of applications during this period, visa labels will be sent out to individual applicant within July to August by batches.
 Please do not make enquiries about the progress of your individual application during this peak season.
 The University may contact you through email for any updates.
 You are strongly encouraged to check your email received from Registry (email@example.com) and GAO (firstname.lastname@example.org).